egichuhis/to-do-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome books: with ES6 <a name="about-project"></a>
+# 📖 TO-DO LIST <a name="about-project"></a>

-**Awesome Books** is a basic website that allows users to add/remove books from a list.
-This is achieved by using JavaScript ES6 including modules, arrow functions, destructuring, etc. We also dynamically modify the DOM and add basic event listeners and events delegation.
+**TO-DO LIST** is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.

 ## 🛠 Built With <a name="built-with"></a>